 Princess Margaret Lottery Virtual Remote

-Join Caitlin Green, November 16th from 3pm - 7pm for a virtual remote highlighting the Princess Margaret Home Lottery!
+Join Myles and the Virgin Radio 99.9 team, November 17th from 3pm - 7pm for a virtual remote highlighting the Princess Margaret Home Lottery!

 Picture yourself winning the 2.6 Million Dollar Early Bird Prize - a Muskoka Lakefront Cottage with three bedrooms, soaring ceilings, and your very own private dock.
 It comes with one hundred thousand dollars in cash!